-Uncommitted accord unts receivable facilities
+Unc Uncommitted Accounts Receivable Facil

-(in millions) Dec 31, 2011 Dec 31, 2010
+(in millions) Dec 31, 2012 ec 31, 2011

-Outstanding borrowings \$ 2.1 \$
+Outstanding borrowings \$ 4.0 \$ 2.1

-Undrawn availability 69.2 113.7
+Undrawn availability 42.8 69.2

-Interest rate - weighted average 2.0%
+Interest rate - weighted average 2.1% 2.0%

-Maturity date V arious
+Maturity date Var ious

 The Spanish Term Loans and certain credit facilities held by the Company's Spain subsidiary are subject to certain financial ratios of the Company's European subsidiaries, which includes minimum net equity and net debt to EBITDA (earnings before interest, taxes, depreciation and amortization).
-At December 31, 2011 and 2010, the Company was in compliance with all covenants under these facilities.
+At December 31, 2012 and 2011, the Company was in compliance with all material covenants under these facilities.